rey-allan/rey-allan/README.md

 Hola :wave:

 I am Software Engineer from Mexico :mexico: based in Seattle, WA.
 I have a B.S. in Computer Science by Tecnologico de Monterrey, and a M.S. in Computer Science with a Specialization in Machine Learning by Georgia Institute of Technology.
-I'm interested in Artificial Intelligence, particularly Reinforcement Learning, and Robotics.
+I'm interested in Artificial Intelligence, especially Reinforcement Learning, and Robotics.
+I'm particularly interested in how AI can adopt complex social behaviors that adhere to human preferences, and how these agents can be deployed to improve our lives.
+I envision a world where humans and intelligent agents (embodied, i.e. robots, and non-embodied) cooperate to solve the world's most pressing problems.

 ## :computer: Projects

 ### Deep Learning Mini Projects

-These are mini applications of various Deep Learning algorithms implemented in PyTorch:
+These are mini applications of various Deep Learning algorithms implemented in PyTorch.
+The inspiration for these applications comes from assignments of Coursera's Deep Learning Specialization that were originally developed using Tensorflow.
+I decided to re-implement them from scratch using PyTorch to improve my knowledge of the framework.
+Below is a list of these mini applications:

 - Feed Forward
   - Cat vs Non-cat Classification